momentohq/momento-sequelize-cache/README.md

 ## About the interface and mutating commands

 The wrapper or interface provides a wrapper over the below `sequelize` operations:
+The wrapper or interface provides a wrapper over the below `sequelize` operations:

-- findOne()
+- `findOne()`
-- findByPK()
+- `findByPK()`
-- findAll()
+- `findAll()`
-- select()
+- `count()`

-When you make a query using the interface, you need to provide your sequelize model, as:
+When you make a query using the interface, you need to provide your sequelize model, such as `User` in the below command:

 ```typescript
     const userFoundByPK = await momentoSequelizeClient.wrap(User).findByPk(1)
 ```

 There are 3 things this command will do:
-- First query the cache with a unique key for the command (more on this in a second)
+- First query your Momento cache `Users` with an `id` (primary key) of `1`.
+Note that a Momento cache with the name `Users` should exist in your account.
-- If there's a cache miss, it queries the database using the sequelize model that you provided.
+- If there's a cache miss, it queries your database with a table `Users` using the sequelize `Model` that you provided.
 - It stores the result of the query in Momento using a custom cache key that mimics the sequelize query.
+For instance, the above `findByPk` query will translate to a cache key:

+`rio:model-cacheclient:findByPk:Users:{"where":{"id":1}}`

-Any future calls,  until the cache key's expiration, to the `same` query will result in a cache hit.
+Any future calls to the **same** query will result in a cache hit until the key expires.

-The return type of the calls is instance(s) of the sequelize model that matches the query.
+The return type of the call is one or more instances of the sequelize model that matches the query.
 Sequelize models by default have commands such as `save()`, `destroy()`, `update()` that you'd potentially not want to be exposed from your returned cache instance.
-Therefore, the returned type will only allow to access the attributes directly through the attributeName, such as `userFoundByPK.username` or `userFoundByPK.get('username')`.
-Any non existent attributes or a method other than `get()` will result in a `TypeError`.
+Therefore, the returned type will only allow to access the attributes directly through an `attributeName`, such as `userFoundByPK.username` or through an accessor such as `userFoundByPK.get('username')`.
+Any non-existent attributes or a method other than `get()` will result in a `TypeError`.